 For others, however, older age brings a risk of poor physical and mental health, social isolation and complex health problems.
-Poor health and frailty should not be inevitable outcomes as we age.
+Poor health, dementia and frailty should not be inevitable outcomes as we age.
 As well as living longer, we also want to live healthier for longer so that we can continue to participate in activities we enjoy and live fulfilled, independent lives.

-There are many factors that impact our health and wellbeing throughout our lives and this is no different as we age.
-These include the environment we live in, access to health services and the impact on our health and wellbeing of poor diet, smoking, drug and alcohol
+There are many factors that impact our health and wellbeing throughout our lives.
+These include the environment we live in, access to health services and the impact on our health and wellbeing of poor diet,

-- implement the World Health Organization (WHO) Age-friendly movement across Northern Ireland; - reduce and prevent falls and home accidents, including the development and implementation of a regional model for safer mobility; - reduce the impact of frailty by raising awareness and increase early detection; - support prevention and early detection of illness through vaccination and screening programmes for older adults; - increase levels of physical activity and promote opportunities to stay active;
+- implement the World Health Organization (WHO) Age-friendly movement across Northern Ireland; - reduce and prevent falls and home accidents, including the development and implementation of a regional model for safer mobility; - reduce the impact of frailty by raising awareness and increase early detection; - support prevention and early detection of illness through vaccination and screening programmes for older adults; - increase levels of physical activity and promote opportunities to stay active; - work with key partners to identify and reduce levels of loneliness and social isolation and to improve wellbeing;